raynamharris/IntegrativeProjectWT2015/scripts/02i_candidategenes.md

     ## 66    VAMP1 5.878633e-07  1.7204515       CA3  6.230724     CA3_DG
     ## 67    VAMP2 6.253968e-08  0.9083347       CA3  7.203844     CA3_DG

 Hmm.
 I wonder what the overlap is.
-Let’s examine it with Upset
+Let’s examine it with Upset.
+But first, a little data wranling.

-    library(UpSetR)

     makeupsetlist <- function(mydf){
         df <- mydf %>%